 The URL for the podcast is: http://pcper.com/podcast - Share with your friends!

-- iTunes - Subscribe to the podcast directly through the iTunes Store
+- iTunes - Subscribe to the podcast directly through the Store

-- RSS - Subscribe through your regular
+- RSS - Subscribe through your regular RSS reader

 - MP3 - Direct download link to the MP3 file

 Hosts: Ryan Shrout, Jeremy Hellstrom, Josh Walrath, Allyn Malventano, and Linus Sebastian

 - 1-888-38-PCPER or email@example.com